RedTotally/Adam/README.md

 I documented all the mistakes I made, funny stuff, and interesting things I found throughout development in the Python code.
 Have fun reading :)

+Fun Fact: I only knew how TypeScript and JavaScript work, and I had no prior knowledge of Python.

 ## Structure
 Very simple, `model.py` is the model code, and `training_data.pth` is the path configuration file that contains two important things: the weightings and the attempts.
 You may ignore the other files.